romanvaibhav/Task-For-Development/README.md

 # Task-For-Development

-#NOTE OF THE DAY:- <strong>Upload all the certificated and achievements on LINKEDIN It is require for resume upload 1 certificate daily</strong>
+#NOTE OF THE DAY:- <strong>Upload all the certificated and achievements on LINKEDIN It is require for resume upload 1 certificate daily</strong> <br>
 <em>#TASK OF THE DAY</em>

 #<b>NOTE:-Link which are not working on click , Just copy the link and paste it on the search bar</b>